Rooftop Solar Photo-Voltaic (PV) Installations

 |Rooftop solar installation|

-Homeowners interested in installing rooftop photo-voltaic (PV) power systems may use a simple in-person "Over the Counter" permit process as long as the proposed system complies with the latest solar construction tipsheet guidelines.
+Homeowners interested in installing rooftop photo-voltaic (PV) power systems may use a simple in-person "Over the Counter" process to collect their permit in just a few minutes as long as the proposed system complies with the latest solar construction tipsheet guidelines.

-Counter hours are limited to certain times and days of the week: click here for more detail.
+Counter hours are limited to certain times and days of the week: click here for current hours.

 A building permit is not required, but the City does require the following:

-2) A project cover sheet, which may be filled out ahead of time.
+- A project cover sheet, which may be filled out ahead of time to expedite your visit.
+These can be found on our forms page.

 Residential solar projects that do not meet the standards of a typical installation (see tipsheet guidelines) must complete the City's standard building permit application as well as a cover sheet, and bring both of those in-person to the permit counter.
 Filling these in ahead of time will expedite your Over the Counter permit visit.